 If you are taking Warfarin it is VERY important that you discuss the management of this with your GP or cardiologist.
-Surgeons usually suggest that you stop taking Warfarin 5 days before your surgery date.
+Surgeons usually suggest that you stop taking Warfarin 5 to 10 days before your surgery date.
 Your GP will order a blood test (INR) to be done once you cease the Warfarin.
 Once your INR falls below the therapeutic level your GP may arrange for you to have Clexane injections in your stomach, up to but not including the day of your surgery.

-Prior to your surgery there are a number of other medications that need to be ceased so as to prevent the risk of bleeding following your surgery.
 You are required to cease blood thinning and anti-inflammatory medications, with consent from your GP or Physician, 10 days prior to surgery.
 Your surgeon may also require you to cease the contraceptive pill or hormone replacement therapies.